 07 of 10

 The premier food festival in the Pacific Northwest of the U.S., the Bite of Seattle is like a one-stop party with foods from dozens of local purveyors, beer and wine gardens, and musical entertainment.
-There are delicious options from all of Seattle's local vendors.
-Seattle specializes in fresh salmon and coffee.
-Make sure you check it all out at this awesome festival.
+Seattle specializes in fresh salmon and coffee, and there are many more delicious options from all of Seattle's local vendors.

 08 of 10